 Some may wonder if their property taxes just go to their local city and nowhere else.
 The answer is no. In Herriman, the general City tax itself represents only a small portion—about 1.7% this year—of the total amount paid.
-Law enforcement and fire service taxes each add an additional 11.2%.
-So, all three City-controlled entities add up to 24.1% of the total property tax paid.
+Law enforcement and fire service taxes each add an additional 11.4% (note: if an HCSEA increase is approved, that percentage would be anywhere from 11.4 to 13%).
+So, all three City-controlled entities add up to about one quarter of the total property tax paid.
 So where does the rest of it go?

 Several different entities have the authority to levy property taxes.
-For Herriman, this includes the Jordan School District, Salt Lake County, Herriman City and its related entities (law enforcement and fire), the Jordan Valley and Central Utah Water Conservancy Districts, and the South Valley Sewer District.
+For Herriman residents, this includes the Jordan School District, Salt Lake County, Herriman City and its related entities (law enforcement and fire), the Jordan Valley and Central Utah Water Conservancy Districts, and the South Valley Sewer District.

-To the right is a graphic that shows what entities charge property taxes, who controls the entities, what the funds pay for, and a sample annual payment.
+To the right is an overview graphic that shows what entities charge property taxes, who controls the entities, what the funds pay for, and a sample annual payment.
 Click on it for a larger view.
+Entities proposing a tax increase for 2024 are highlighted in yellow.
+The exception is the Salt Lake County Library, which has already approved its increased rate.

 The state of Utah is somewhat unique in how it sets property tax rates.
 In many states, property taxes are a simple percentage, and the amount paid every year is directly tied to how much properties are worth—if property values go up, then taxes paid go up.
 In Utah, however, taxes are designed to stay the same year to year, regardless if property values go up or down.
 How does it work?